jpasqua/MultiMon/README.md

 To configure for the D1 Mini TFT Shield or the other display mentioned above, just copy the files listed below into the `TFT_eSPI` directory and uncomment the corresponding line in `User_Setup_Select.h`.
 By default it assumes the 2.4" TFT Shield.

 * `MultiMon/resources/TFT_eSPI/User_Setup_Select.h` &rarr; `library/TFT_eSPI`
+	+ *Notes*:
-	+ *Note*: This will overwrite the file in the destination, so you may wish to save the original.
+		+ This will overwrite the file in the destination, so you may wish to save the original.
+		+ OR, instead of overwriting this file, simply edit it to add new lines for the setups listed below
+		+ This will ensure that the User_Setup_Select.h most closely matches the version of the library you are using.
 * `MultiMon/resources/TFT_eSPI/User_Setups/D1Mini_ILI9341.h`  &rarr; `library/TFT_eSPI/User_Setups/D1Mini_ILI9341.h`
 * `MultiMon/resources/TFT_eSPI/User_Setups/D1_DB_Mini_ILI9341.h`  &rarr; `library/TFT_eSPI/User_Setups/D1_DB_Mini_ILI9341.h`
+* `MultiMon/resources/TFT_eSPI/User_Setups/ESP32D1Mini_DB_ILI9341.h`  &rarr; `library/TFT_eSPI/User_Setups/ESP32D1Mini_DB_ILI9341.h`

 #### Enabling brightness control